Clear writing is telepathy.

 Sally had crafted the table to fit the large white empty room perfectly.
 The table was rectangular on all sides except one.
 One of the legs was carved out to hug the curved inner surface of the cracking sandstone wall. | Sally crafted the table to fit the large white room.
 Carved.
 Rectangular.
 Hugging the cracking sandstone wall. |

-- Murder your darlings.
 Shape a sentence to make impactful writing.
-Don’t shape your paragraph to fit a nice sentence.
-If it’s not helping the user it’s not staying.
+Don't shape your paragraph to fit a nice sentence.
+If it's not helping the user it's not staying.
 Bye bye wordie.

-- Never publish your first draft.
 Iteration is the difference between mediocre and great.
 Step away from your first draft.
 Return with the aim to make it shorter; Draft #2 = Draft #1 – 15%.

-- If it works, fine.
+14. If it works, fineLink to section

-- Paragraphs dictate flow.
-You can tell the contents of a book by the pages’ formatting.
+You can tell the contents of a book by the pages' formatting.
 Short paragraphs with ample space are easy to read.
 Dense text, less so.
 Neither is better, but one is more appropriate.
 See below.

-- Write for the reader.
 You talk to people differently based on social context.
 You should write differently too.
-An electrician’s vocab is not the same as a grandma’s.
+An electrician's vocab is not the same as a grandma's.
 Write to match your audience.

 If you got this far, the content was helpful.
 I'll take that as a win.

-Copy wriiting is a big topic.
-This book is worth reading, especially the “toolkit” sections.
+Copywriting is a big topic.
+This book is worth reading, especially the "toolkit" sections.
 So is this one.

 Go out there are write some helpful stuff.